dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  All religion, my friend, is simply evolved out of fraud, fear, greed, imagination, and poetry.
+  I sometimes think that God in creating man somewhat overestimated his ability.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1479 days)
+## 🌟 Experiences (1480 days)

 ### 🧮 Programming languages